matrix-org/matrix-spec-proposals/proposals/4125-federation-invite-via.md

 When accepting an invite, the server should attempt to use the `/make_join` and `/send_join` endpoints on each of the specified servers until either it is able to join or gets a `403 M_FORBIDDEN` response.

+When rejecting an invite, the server should also do the same as above but for the `/make_leave` and `/send_leave` endpoints, iterating over the servers until it either is able to leave or gets a `403 M_FORBIDDEN` response.

 ## Potential issues